skip to content

 Visas for Travel

-If you need to apply for a visa for your trip and require a letter to confirm your student status you can request a ‘proof of study’ letter via your CamSiS Self-Service.
+If you need to apply for a visa for your trip and require a letter to confirm your student status you can request an Academic Verification Letter via your CamSiS Self-Service.
 If for any reason this letter does not provide sufficient detail for your purposes please contact the Faculty Postgraduate Office.

 Intermission (medical or non-medical) – an authorised break from study